 The Forget-Me-Not Hour: Your Ancestors Want Their Stories to Be Told

 Catch Jane Wilcox, host of The Forget-Me-Not Hour: Your Ancestors Want Their Stories To Be Told talk radio show from Kingston, N.Y.
-Interviews with special local, regional and national genealogy guests, a little music, and lots of genealogy tips.
+Begun on 950 AM radio in Poughkeepsie in November 2010, Jane’s show features interviews with local, regional and national genealogy and history guests, a little music, and lots of genealogy tips.

 Regional focus show: Hear from scholars, archivists, government officials, curators, authors, and others who are keeping the history and genealogy of the Hudson Valley in New York and beyond alive and well.
-Listen live at 10:00 a.m. or 9:00 p.m. on the first Wednesday of the month on BlogTalkRadio.com/JaneEWilcox and can be listened to on-demand anytime.
+Listen live at 10:00 a.m. or 9:00 p.m. on the first Wednesday of the month on BlogTalkRadio.com/JaneEWilcox and can be listened to on-demand anytime on BlogTalk and on iTunes for JaneEWilcox.

-National focus show: Join nationally-known genealogists, authors, bloggers, historians, and more on this show focusing on the rest of the U.S. Live at 10:00 a.m. or 9:00 p.m.
-Eastern on the third Wednesday of the month on BlogTalkRadio.com/JaneEWilcox and on-demand.
+National focus show: Join nationally-known genealogists, authors, bloggers, historians, and more on this show focusing on the rest of the U.S. and the world.
+Live at 10:00 a.m. or 9:00 p.m.
+Eastern on the third Wednesday of the month on BlogTalkRadio.com/JaneEWilcox and on-demand or on iTunes for JaneEWilcox.

 Guests scheduled to appear: